SNP’s opposition to Trident puts national security at risk, Tories claim

 She highlighted a report from the GMB union which said thousands of jobs depended on the Faslane base – 6,500 military and civilian staff at the base and 4,000 in the supply chain and local economy.

-Ms Gallacher said the stance of the SNP, along with other politicans who oppose Trident, puts the UK’s national security at risk.
+Ms Gallacher said the stance of the SNP, along with other politicians who oppose Trident, puts the UK’s national security at risk.

 Ms Gallacher said: “The Scottish Conservatives are the only party truly committed to retaining our nuclear deterrent – along with the 11,000 jobs it supports in and around Faslane.